-The EA's reservoir flood risk map indicates that the site does not lie within an area that is at risk of reservoir flooding.
+The EA's reservoir flood risk map indicates that the site does lie within an area that is at risk of reservoir flooding due to downstream flooding along the River Pinn from Ruislip Lido.
+However, reservoirs in the UK have an extremely good safety record, as such, the residual risk associated with them is classified as being low.